 New York, NY… Beginning September 19, 2019, Luxembourg & Dayan will present Piotr Uklański: Ottomania, an exhibition of works from the artist’s new series of large-scale paintings inspired by the complex Orientalist heritage of Poland, his country of origin.
-Uklański’s lushly rendered re-interpretations of historical portraits find the Warsaw-born, New York-based artist expanding his longstanding engagement with questions of nationalist ideologies, representations of masculinity, and personal identity while redressing contemporary suppression of Eastern Europe’s deep and felicitous connections to the Middle East.
+Uklański’s lushly rendered re-interpretations of a broad range of art historical portraits find the Warsaw-born, New York-based artist expanding his longstanding engagement with questions of nationalist ideologies, representations of masculinity, and personal identity while redressing contemporary suppression of Eastern Europe’s deep and felicitous connections to the Middle East.

 On view through October 29, Ottomania at Luxembourg & Dayan coincides with and complements Uklański’s participation in the 16th Istanbul Biennale The Seventh Continent, curated by Nicolas Bourriaud.
-For the Biennale, Uklański will present a significant group of the Ottomania paintings inside the permanent collection rooms of the Pera Museum, an institution in Istanbul, focused upon Orientalism in the 19th century art of Europe and Turkey.
+For the Biennale, Uklański will present a significant group of the Ottomania paintings inside the permanent collection rooms of the Pera Museum, an institution in Istanbul, focused upon Orientalism in the 19th-century art of Europe and Turkey.

 The exhibitions in New York and Istanbul will be accompanied by extensive documentation.
 Luxembourg & Dayan will also publish an exhibition catalogue documenting Uklański’s paintings in both the New York and Istanbul exhibitions, featuring a text by fellow artist and writer Sam McKinniss.
 Uklański will also publish an artist book entitled Ottomania in collaboration with the Istanbul Biennale, bringing together over 200 paintings selected from the Orientalist imaginary of European art spanning centuries.